ycccccccccccc/Canchu/README.md

 # Canchu - let's be friends 👩🏻‍🤝‍👩🏼
 💡 Fun Fact: 'Canchu' means 'holding hands' in Taiwanese.

-#### In the summer of 2023, I completed the backend implementation of a social networking software.
+#### In summer 2023, I completed the backend implementation of a social networking software.
 It allows users to create profiles, make friends, and post updates.
 Here are some key features:

 * I set up the environment using **Docker**, ensuring it's not bound by specific computer operating systems.
 * To ensure system stability, I implemented **Cache** to save resources and implemented **IP traffic control**.